temporalio/reference-app-orders-go/docs/overview.md

 The user does not interact with either the OMS or the Temporal Service.
 Likewise, the web application does not use any Temporal libraries or tools; it only calls APIs provided by the OMS.
-This design increases both security and flexibility.
+This decoupled design increases debuggability, security, and flexibility.

 ## Order Processing Overview
-The input to the OMS is an order, which has a unique identifier, is associated with a customer, and specifies a list of SKUs (products) along with the quantities.
+A system external to the OMS, such as the web application we provide, is responsible for creating the order and submitting it as input to the OMS.
+This data must include a unique identifier for the order, a customer identifier, and a list of SKUs (products) along with the requested quantities of each.

-Upon receiving an order, the OMS launches a Workflow to orchestrate all of the steps required to process it.
+Upon receiving the order, the OMS launches a Workflow to orchestrate all of the steps required to process it.
 This includes claiming the items from inventory, generating invoices and charging the customer for each shipment, and booking couriers who pick them up from the